Huntingdale railway station

-Huntingdale railway station is a commuter railway station located adjacent to the suburbs of Oakleigh and Huntingdale located in the south east of Melbourne, Victoria in Australia.
-The station originally opened in 1927 as "East Oakleigh".
-It did not receive its current name until 1954.
+Huntingdale station is a railway station operated by Metro Trains Melbourne on the Pakenham and Cranbourne lines, both part of the Melbourne rail network.
+It serves the suburbs of Oakleigh and Huntingdale located in the south-east of Melbourne, Victoria in Australia.
+The station originally opened in 1927 as "Eastoakleigh", was renamed Huntingdale in 1954.
 Huntingdale is a ground-level host station, consisting of a single island platform connected to both Railway Avenue and Haughton Road via a pedestrian subway.

-Huntingdale station is currently served by the Pakenham and Cranbourne lines which are both part of the Melbourne railway network.
-Additionally the station is served by five bus routes including the 601 university shuttle and SmartBus route 900.
+The station is served by five bus routes, including the 601 university shuttle and SmartBus route 900.
 The station is approximately 17 km or around a 30-minute train ride away from Flinders Street.

 Description

-Huntingdale railway station is located on the border of the suburbs of Oakleigh and Huntingdale.
-On the north-eastern side of the station is Railway Avenue and Haughton Road is to the south-west.
-The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
-The station is approximately 17 km or around a 30-minute train ride away from Flinders Street.

 Huntingdale station consists of a single island platform connected to both Railway Avenue and Haughton Road via a pedestrian subway.
-The length of the platform is approximately 160 m, long enough for a Metro Trains 7-car HCMT.
-There is a single station building which primarily serves as a waiting room.
+The length of the platform is approximately 160 m, long enough for a 7-car HCMT.
+The single station building primarily serves as a waiting room.

 The main car park at the station is located on Railway Avenue just north-east of the station.
 Although there are ramps they do not fully comply with the Disability Discrimination Act of 1992 as the gradient of the ramps is steeper than the maximum of 1:14 allowed under the Act.